 Debunked: Your SSD won’t lose data if left unplugged after all | PCWorld

 If you’re in a panic because the Internet told you that your shiny new SSD may lose data in “just a few days” when stored in a hot room, take a chill pill—it’s apparently all a huge misunderstanding, according to the man who wrote the original presentation all the fear is based on.
-If you don’t really have a clue of what an SSD is, people tend to use SSDs from https://ssd.technology/guides/best-m-2-ssd/ as a hard disk, since they can significantly improve the loading times on their PC or Mac.
+An SSD is a Solid State Drive, which, as the name implies, means there are no spinning platters as in a traditional hard drive.

 In a conversation with Kent Smith of Seagate and Alvin Cox regarding data loss and business continuity, the Seagate engineer who wrote the presentation that set the Internet abuzz, PCWorld was told we’re all just reading it wrong.“People have misunderstood the data that they’re looking at,” Smith said.
 Cox agreed saying there’s no reason to fret.
 “I wouldn’t worry about (losing data),” Cox told PCWorld.
 “This all pertains to end of life.
 As a consumer, an SSD product or even a flash product is never going to get to the point where it’s temperature-dependent on retaining the data.